sparkflows/sparkflows-docs/docs/user-guide/machine-learning/overview/clustering.rst

 Clustering
 ==========

-Clustering is a technique in machine learning used to group similar data points together.
+Clustering is a technique in machine learning which is used to group similar data points together.
 The goal of clustering is to divide a dataset into a number of groups (also called clusters) such that the points within each cluster are as similar as possible to one another, and as dissimilar as possible to the points in other clusters.
 The process of clustering can be thought of as a form of unsupervised learning, because it is used to discover structure in data without the use of labeled examples.

 There are many different algorithms that can be used for clustering, each with its own strengths and weaknesses.
 Some of the most popular clustering algorithms include: